GSNCodes/Breast_Cancer_Detection_CNN/README.md

 ## Model

 I have built my model on top of the DenseNet-201 architecture.
 Imagenet pre-trained weights were used.
-(See the code)
+(See the code) Since we have a small amount of data available to us, I have used data augmentation to generate some more images.

 https://arxiv.org/abs/1608.06993

+## Result

 ![Train-Val Accuracy](Accuracy.png)

+Accuracy achieved :- 98%

 If you have any issues or doubts, feel free to ask them.
 I'll do my best to answer them. :)